lochhapu/data-structures-algorithms/string-prac/README.md

-A few string functions I tried ti implement to learn string manipulation in C.A few string functions I tried ti implement to learn string manipulation in C.
+A few string functions I tried to implement to learn string manipulation in C.